 Despite this, gay travelers to Kyoto – and Japan – are highly unlikely to experience any discrimination at all regarding sexual preferences.
 With a small but tight-knit gay scene, millennia of history, delicious street food, quirky personalities and plenty of unique attractions,

 Gay Kyoto is one of the world’s most inspiring travel destinations, and waiting for you to explore it further…

 Attractions in Kyoto

-Naturally being gay does not define which attractions most of us will want to see in each city and most queer travelers will simply want to check out the top things to see in Kyoto during the day!
+Naturally, being gay does not define which attractions most of us will want to see in each city, and most queer travelers will simply want to check out the top things to see in Kyoto during the day!

 There is so much to do here – but we found our favorite memories were exploring ancient temples, wandering around the Old Town of Kyoto looking for geisha or eating endless amounts of delicious food.
-Still – it helps to have some idea what is going on, so here are the best things to do in Kyoto, according to us!
+Still – it helps to have some idea of what is going on, so here are the best things to do in Kyoto, according to us!

-One of the best tips we can give you for exploring Gay Kyoto is to pre-order a travel SIM card for easy airport pickup and activation the moment you arrive so you will not pay a fortune in international roaming charges.
+One of the best tips we can give you for exploring Gay Kyoto is to pre-order a travel SIM card for easy airport pickup and activation the moment you arrive, so you will not pay a fortune in international roaming charges.

 Things To Do in Kyoto

 Kyoto is home to an astounding 2,000 Japanese temples and shrines with magnificent landscaped gardens and characteristic architecture.
 We couldn’t possibly list all our favorites, but for further inspiration, here of some of Kyoto’s best temples.